 Most cats with hemophilia have inherited it (inherited coagulopathies); however, it is also possible for a cat to develop hemophilia at any time in his life (acquired coagulopathies).

-Hemophilia is usually inherited as an X linked recessive trait (inherited from the mother) males are most affected as the faulty gene is on the X chromosome, and the male only has one, he develops the condition.
+Hemophilia is usually inherited as an X linked recessive trait.
+Males are most affected as the faulty gene is on the X chromosome, as males only have one X chromosome, he develops the condition.

-Female cats have two X chromosomes, which means they can carry the faulty chromosome, but won’t develop hemophilia themselves as their ‘normal’ X chromosome (remember they have two X chromosomes) is enough to prevent hemophilia.
+Female cats have two X chromosomes (one from each parent), which means they can carry the faulty chromosome, but won’t develop hemophilia themselves as their ‘normal’ X chromosome is enough to prevent hemophilia.